Solar Panel Cleaning Cost in Australia — 2025 Guide

 2. Ask about bundle discounts — many cleaners will add solar for $60–$80 when they’re already doing gutters or windows

-3. Book in autumn or winter — demand is lower and some cleaners offer off-peak pricing
+3. Book in autumn or winter — demand is lower and some cleaners offer off-peak pricing of 10–20% less

-4. Organise with neighbours — cleaners often offer group discounts when doing multiple homes in one street
+4. Organise with neighbours — cleaners often offer group discounts when doing multiple homes in one street (savings of $30–$80 per home are common)

 5. Check for insurance and licence — anyone working at height should carry public liability insurance (minimum $5–10 million) and ideally hold a Working at Heights certification

-How Much Money Will You Recover?
+How Much Money Will You Recover After Cleaning?

-Australian solar research consistently shows that dirty panels lose 10–25% of their output efficiency under typical soiling conditions.
+According to Clean Energy Council research, dirty panels lose 10–25% of their output efficiency under typical soiling conditions.
 For a 6.6 kW system in Sydney exporting at 8 cents/kWh and self-consuming at 25–30 cents/kWh, recovering 15% output could be worth $120–$200 per year in electricity value.

 Red Flags When Choosing a Solar Cleaner